Eastern Conference (NHL): Champions and playoffs

 The NHL's playoff system has changed over the years.
-Prior to 1982, the NHL had a unique playoff system relative to the NFL, NBA and MLB.
-Playoff teams were seeded regardless of conference affiliation.
-As a result, two teams from the same conference could meet in the Stanley Cup Finals, as happened in 1977, 1978 and 1980.
-Under this system, the Wales Conference champion, and therefore the winner of the Prince of Wales Trophy, was the team that finished with the best regular season record in the conference.
+Prior to 1982, the NHL had a unique postseason system compared to the NFL, NBA. and MLB, in which playoff teams were seeded regardless of conference.
+As a result, two teams from the same conference could meet in the Stanley Cup Final, as happened in 1977, 1978, and 1980.
+Thus, the Wales Conference champion, and therefore the winner of the Prince of Wales Trophy, was the team that finished with the best regular season record in the conference.

 Ever since the introduction of the Conference finals in 1982, the Prince of Wales Trophy has been presented to the Wales/Eastern Conference playoff champions.

 In the playoff system introduced in 1982, the top four teams in each division made the playoffs.
 The first-round winners met in the Division finals, and the division final winners met in the conference finals.
 In this format, the division standings tended to be somewhat static, though not quite as static as in the Campbell Conference.
 In the Adams Division, the Boston Bruins and Montreal Canadiens never missed the playoffs in this format, while the Buffalo Sabres only missed twice.
 In the Patrick Division, the Washington Capitals only missed the playoffs once, the New York Rangers twice, the New York Islanders three times and the Philadelphia Flyers four.
 In both cases, this usually left the other two teams to contend for the final playoff spot.
 This format also raised the possibility of the strongest teams in the regular season being forced to meet in the first or second round rather than the conference finals.

 From 1994 to 2013, the top eight teams in each conference made the playoffs, with the division winners being guaranteed the top seeds (top two from 1994 to 1998 and top three from 1999 to 2013) and home ice in the first round regardless of record.

 A new playoff format was introduced as part of the 2013 realignment.
 Under the new post-season system that was first used during the 2014 Stanley Cup playoffs, the top three teams in each division make the playoffs, with two open wild cards spots in each conference for a total of eight playoff teams from each conference.